 - There are so many things to do in Santorini, Greece.
 See all of the best things to do in Santorini, from Get Your Guide here.

 - For three things you need to know before you book your trip to Santorini, including the best time to visit Santorini, see my travel guide here.

-- And for another must-do activity while on this wonderful island, see my Sailing around Santorini blog post here.
+- And for another must-do activity at this wonderful destination, see my Sailing around Santorini blog post here.

 - And for the third absolute must-do activity on Santorini, see my detailed post on the Hike from Fira to Oia here.

 - Watch the Santorini sunset while sipping wine at one of the Santorini caldera-edge wineries.
 Read about the Best Santorini Wineries and Wine Tasting Tours.